 During the Industrial Revolution the ‘Black Country’ was a manufacturing landscape.
 Factories and foundries lined a network of canals.
 Barges carried coal, sand and limestone to works that made everything from heavy bridges to delicate jewellery.

 Stourbridge became world-famous for making iron and glass.
-Follow the Town Arm of the Stourbridge Canal to discover why Stourbridge was ideal for glassmaking.
-Find out about the people who lived and worked here and visit Britain’s most complete working ‘glass cone’.
+To discover why, follow the Town Arm of the Stourbridge Canal to Britain’s most complete working ‘glass cone’.

 This newly updated walk is inspired by Graham Fisher MBE and his book Jewels on the Cut, which tells the story of Stourbridge's glassmaking heritage.